A deep fissure in the Queens Republican party will play out in public, and would appear to make a GOP primary inevitable in the 15th Senate District.

 But Ulrich is part of an insurgent faction that opposes the leadership of party Chairman Philip Ragusa, and on Thursday, the party leadership gave its endorsement to Forest Hills attorney Juan Reyes.

 Primaries for state legislative offices are on Sept.
-13, meaning the party infighting likely is destined to drag on throughout the entire summer.
+13, meaning the party infighting likely is destined to drag through the entire summer.

 “I am honored to have the Queens GOP’s endorsement as I campaign to bring out district’s vital message to Albany,” Reyes said in a statement issued by the party on Thursday.
 “That message is one of less spending, lower taxes, less burdensome regulations and more accountability, more transparency, and more freedom that leads to greater growth and economic strength.”